Things You'll Need

 Remove the second set of leaves by pulling them backward and snapping the petiole of the leaf.
 Make sure not to damage the bud that is nestled between the leaf stem and the cucumber vine.
 Also, you do not want to remove the first set of leaves nearest the growing tip as your vine will need the energy captured by the leaves for the roots to grow.

 Cut a half of each of the two remaining leaves away with your knife.
 Cucumber leaves are too large to be supported by the stem until the roots grow.

 Fill a 4-inch pot with potting soil.
-Push a pencil into the center of the soil forming a hole.
+Push a pencil into the center of the soil forming a hole one-half inch deep.

-Stick the cut end of the cucumber into the hole in the center of the potting soil.
+Stick the cut end of the cucumber vine cutting into the hole in the center of the potting soil.
 Pack the soil around the cucumber cutting.

 Water your planted cucumber vine cutting.
 Be sure to keep the cucumber from drying out while the roots grow.
 Roots should begin to grow within a few weeks, however, approximately how long it will take before the plant is strong enough to put out new leaves is somewhat unpredictable.